stackrox/rhacs-observability-resources/resources/prometheus/README.md

 - use full metric names where possible instead of wildcards that could included a lot of unnecessary metrics or even future defined metrics without realising
 - filter by labels as much as possible.
 Label combinations are the main cause of cardinality explosion as each new combination results in a new metrics series on disk.
 See the article [Cardinality is key](https://www.robustperception.io/cardinality-is-key#:~:text=Cardinality%20is%20how%20many%20unique,the%20cardinality%20would%20be%203.) for a good explanation of this
 - consider linear growth in size & scrape duration.
-For example, when there are a lot of kafka instances in an OSD cluster.
+For example, when there are a lot of RHACS instances in an OSD cluster.
 - consider undeterministic user impacted growth in metrics.
-For example, number of kafka topics created.
+For example, when customers increase the size of their secured clusters.